louisXW/DYNO-pods/README.md

 ## About

-This repository including 1) a standalone PODS-DYNO algorithm code; 2) examples using PODS-DYNO with test function; 3) examples using PODS-DYNO with expensive simulaiton problems (e.g., Deflt3D-FLOW).
+This repository including 1) a standalone PODS-DYNO algorithm code; 2) examples using PODS-DYNO with test function; 3) examples using PODS-DYNO with a toy Deflt3D-FLOW model calibration problem where tempeature and velocity data are included in model calibration.

 ## Install